St3phy831/MyFridge/README.md

 # MyFridge
-App Description: An app that helps keep track of items in refrigerator and helps prevent wasting food.
+App Description: An app that helps keep track of items in refrigerator (or any household food products) in order to prevent wasting food.

 Message: Since I was a part of CodePath's Android University, I decided to create this app to practice what I learned and to learn new Android Development concepts.
 I appreciate any help or advice on how to make this application/code work better!